The signs of emotional abuse in a toxic relationship

 A. Effects on mental health

-The prolonged exposure to emotional abuse can have severe consequences on the victim’s mental health.
+Prolonged exposure to emotional abuse can have severe consequences for your mental health.
 It may lead to chronic stress, anxiety, depression, post-traumatic stress disorder (PTSD), or other mental health issues.
-Additionally, emotional abuse may contribute to unhealthy coping mechanisms, such as substance abuse, self-harm, or disordered eating patterns.

 B. Struggles with trust and self-worth